-The vegetarian meatballs that we used to purchase premade, were actually really good.
+The vegetarian meatballs that we used to purchase pre-made, were actually really good.
 They had a great consistency and a great flavour, but since we can no longer find them, I needed to come up with a recipe that would meet John.e’s dietary restrictions and, of course, needed to taste like an actual meatball.

 This recipe met the vegetarian’s standards and met my particular tastes perfectly.
-The great part about this recipe is that yield was quite large.
+The great part about this recipe is that the yield was quite large.
 I made 75 meatballs from this recipe.
 Don’t worry, they can be fully prepared and frozen, or you can do like I did and pair them with two different sauces so that we didn’t feel like we were eating meatballs for an eternity.

 You will need to deep fry these meatballs first before placing them in the oven to bake in whichever sauce you choose.
 The deep frying creates a slight crust on the meatball and helps it to lock in the moisture and keep a perfectly round shape.
 If you prefer not to bake them in a sauce, you can certainly add them right into a pasta dish straight from the deep fryer.

-- 1 package extra firm tofu, pressed dry and crumbled
+- 1 package extra firm tofu, pressed dry and crumbled (350 grams)

-- 1 can black beans, drained and rinsed
+- 1 can black beans, drained and rinsed (19 ounces)

 - 1 large red onion, peeled and roughly chopped

-- 1 medium carrot, peeled and roughly chopped
+- 1 large carrot, peeled and roughly chopped

-- ½ teaspoon freshly grated ginger
+- 1/2 teaspoon freshly grated ginger

-- ¼ teaspoon crushed red pepper flakes
+- 1/4 teaspoon crushed red chili flakes

 - 3 cloves garlic, minced